joshrp/moonlight-docs/Get-In-Touch.md

 If you do email us, please include the troubleshooting steps you've already tried and the version of Moonlight you're having issues with.

 **Report bugs**: If you have a Github account, please open issues on the Issues page of the corresponding project.
-Please do not create issues on
+Please do not create issues on this project.
 - [Report Moonlight Android Issues](https://github.com/moonlight-stream/moonlight-android/issues)
 - [Report Moonlight iOS Issues](https://github.com/moonlight-stream/moonlight-ios/issues)
 - [Report Moonlight Chrome Issues](https://github.com/moonlight-stream/moonlight-chrome/issues)